What we do

 Volunteer Engagement

 Volunteers have played an integral role in KACF’s success since it was founded.
-We engage volunteers through various initiatives, including the Community Grants Committee (CGC) and fundraising events such as our Annual Gala, Summer Benefit and Golf Classic.
+We engage volunteers through various initiatives, including the Community Grants Committee (CGC) and fundraising events such as our Annual Gala and Summer Benefit.
 Join our mailing list and follow us on social media for the next opportunity.